 Also featured in:

-Mean Sandwich, the acclaimed Ballard counter, has a contact-less pickup window, offering winners such as the shop’s eponymous sandwich (griddled corned beef, pickled red cabbage, yellow mustard, and fresh mint), oyster po’ boys, and the vegetarian Midnight at the Oasis, with falafel, hummus, harissa beets, and Persian pickles — not to mention a mind-blowing burger.
-You can also order your food dropped at a special window into neighboring Bickersons Brewhouse’s massive outdoor space.
+Mean Sandwich, the acclaimed Ballard counter, offers winners such as the shop’s eponymous sandwich (griddled corned beef, pickled red cabbage, yellow mustard, and fresh mint), oyster po’ boys, and the vegetarian Midnight at the Oasis, with falafel, hummus, harissa beets, and Persian pickles — not to mention a mind-blowing burger.

 Local Tide is a seafood dream, drawing long lines in particular for its well-crafted Dungeness crab roll with mayo on a griddled split-top bun, currently available just Friday through Sunday.
 Of course, you might argue a crab roll, like a hot dog, isn’t even a sandwich.
 If so, the popular Fremont shop has you covered with other stellar sandwiches, from a salmon BLT to a rockfish banh mi to fried dover sole on a brioche bun.

-Tat’s Delicatessen, an East Coast-style sandwich shop in Pioneer Square (with a roving food truck, too), runs the gamut with monster hoagies, grinders, and cheesesteaks.
+Tat’s Delicatessen, an East Coast-style sandwich shop in Pioneer Square (with a roving food truck and an outpost at the Crocodile), runs the gamut with monster hoagies, grinders, and cheesesteaks.
 Don’t miss the Tat’strami, a cheesesteak-pastrami mash-up, and the monster meatball sub with beef, pork, and veal.

 Jackson’s Catfish Corner

-Beloved since its inception in 1985, Jackson’s Catfish Corner has closed and reopened multiple times now, most recently making a triumphant return to the Central District in 2021.
+Treasured since its inception in 1985, Jackson’s Catfish Corner has closed and reopened multiple times now, most recently making a triumphant return to the Central District in 2021.
 While the namesake catfish is great on its own, the crispy fried fish is absolutely delightful on a squishy bun topped with the restaurant’s famed tangy tartar sauce and slices of pickles.
-Don’t forget the hush puppies as a side.
+Don’t forget the side of hush puppies.

 The Original Philly's